 - Take out student loans (not evil if you use them correctly)

 - Attend a less expensive college

 Meanwhile, other financial priorities like saving for financial independence, building an emergency fund, and buying insurance require you to either save or spend money now.
 Not doing so either makes the goal impossible or makes it much harder to achieve.

 So before you start putting money into a college savings account, you’ll want to make sure that your other goals are on track.
 For more on exactly which goals to prioritize, check out The New Family Financial Road Map.

 There is no federal tax deduction for contributions to a college savings account.
 And while some states allow a state income tax deduction for contributions to a 529 plan, many do not.
 If you live in one of the states that doesn’t, there is no immediate tax benefit for your contribution.

 The flip side is that all earnings within your college savings account can be withdrawn from the account tax-free if used for qualifying education purposes.
-With a 529 plan, this means higher education costs only.
-With a Coverdell ESA, K-12 expenses can qualify as well.
+With a 529 plan, this includes both higher education costs and, with the new tax laws, K-12 expenses as well.